 TLS will prepare and keep a permanent transcript for each student who was or is enrolled in any course at TLS.
-The transcript will contain:
+For every student enrolled at TLS, the transcript will contain information that clearly identifies the student, including details to establish whether the student was admitted as a regular or special student, along with the specific date of their admission.